fdortega/Experimental-Design-on-Energy-Consumption/README.md

 **Accessing the files:**

-The notebook for this project is titled: Experimental Design on Energy Consumption.ipynb
+Notebook for this project: [Experimental Design on Energy Consumption.ipynb](https://github.com/fdortega/Experimental-Design-on-Energy-Consumption/blob/master/Experimental%20Design%20on%20Energy%20Consumption.ipynb)

 The pdf version of the presentation is titled: Pricing Energy.pdf